mpentler/k0rx-interface-pcb/README.md

 An improvement you may want to add is a proper connector for the radio cable rather than cutting the end off a cable and soldering it directly.
 Especially if mounting it in a box.

 This interface works great for me for SSTV & APRS work and for general audio recording from the radio.
 The total cost of all of the parts (including PCB fabbing from
-JLCPCB) is around £15, the most expansive parts being the cables.
+JLCPCB) is around £15, the most expensive parts being the cables.

 # Parts List